The domestic dog is an incredibly variable species. In human hands, they’re downright pliable.

 This kind of variation also occurs within breeds.
-Labrador retriever litters, for example, frequently include pups of different colors and Dalmatian siblings can have spots of different colors.
+Labrador retriever litters frequently include pups of different colors and Dalmatian siblings can have spots of different colors.

 Body size is one of the most important aspects of any living organism.
 It influences everything from prey selection to offspring size.
 It can even help predict a species’ relative extinction risk.

 Individuals and populations of most species usually exhibit a relatively similar size.
-This blue jay may weigh a quarter-ounce more than that blue jay, but they both weigh about the same thing.
+This blue jay may weigh a quarter-ounce more than that blue jay, but they’re essentially the same size.

-There are exceptions.
-Many fish and several snake species, for example, exhibit a broad range of sizes.
-However, most animals follow the rule.
+Some fish and several snake species exhibit a broad range of sizes, but they’re the exception and not the rule.

 Dogs, on the other hand, are a different matter entirely.
 In fact, domestic dogs exhibit the greatest difference in body size of any mammal.

-Consider that Chihuahuas (generally recognized as the world’s smallest breed) weigh about 4 or 5 pounds, whereas Great Danes (likely the largest breed) regularly reach 200.
+Consider that Chihuahuas (generally recognized as the world’s smallest breed) weigh about 4 or 5 pounds, whereas Great Danes (who are the largest) regularly reach 200.
 A few Mastiffs have even tipped the scales at 280 pounds or so.
 That is a 40- to 70-fold difference in body size.

 But neither color nor coat nor body size represents the most impressive diversity found among our favorite companions.

-After all, farmers have created an incredible number of chicken breeds — Oklahoma State University lists more than 60 such breeds, but the total number is likely much, much higher.
-These breeds primarily differ in terms of plumage, size and even reproductive characteristics.
+After all, farmers have created an incredible number of chicken breeds — Oklahoma State University lists more than 60, but there are undoubtedly many, many more.
+These breeds primarily differ in terms of plumage and size, but some even exhibit subtle reproductive differences.

 For the most part, it is easy to understand how breeders created these various lines.

 Want a chicken with white feathers?
-Make a bunch of baby chickens, and pick out the ones with any white feathers.
-Breed these animals together, and you will get animals with even more white feathers.
+Make a bunch of baby chickens, and pick out the ones with a few white feathers.
+Breed these animals together, and you will probably get a few chicks with even more white feathers.
 Repeat the process long enough and you get a completely white bird.

 You could do the same thing with behaviors.